(Consolidated figures. Figures in parenthesis refer to the same period of 2020 unless otherwise stated)

 The bank’s funding sources and products are amply diversified.
-At end-March 2021 the proportion of the bank’s overall money market funding in excess of one year’s maturity was 89 per cent (89 per cent).
+At end-June 2021 the proportion of the bank’s overall money market funding in excess of one year’s maturity was 89 per cent (75 per cent).

-SpareBank 1 Boligkreditt is the bank’s most important funding source, and residential mortgages totalling NOK 46bn (42bn) had been sold to the company as at 31 March 2021.
+SpareBank 1 Boligkreditt and Næringskreditt are the bank’s most important funding source, and loans totalling NOK 47bn (44bn) had been sold to these mortgage companies as at 30 June 2021.

-SpareBank 1 SMN has established a framework for issuing green bonds.
-The framework is verified by the rating agency Sustainalytics.
+SpareBank 1 SMN has established and published a framework for issuing green bonds.
+The framework is approved by the rating agency Sustainalytics.